chickazee4/mcum/README.md

 * chance - the denominator of the likelihood (1/x) that mcum will create a meme out of a target user's post
 * imgflip_username - username for the Imgflip account to use
 * imgflip_password - password for the Imgflip account (also not recommended to store in this file for the same reason as the token)
+* immunized - an *array* consisting of user IDs whose posts cannot be boomerized.
+This automatically includes bots.
 * mode - the mode for mcum to operate in by default (must be either `"manual"` or `"automatic"`; if you want to use both, which is the default behavior, do not add a field to the config.json).
-* power_role - numeric ID of role needed to blacklist, whitelist, or give additional turns to a user
+* power_role - numeric ID of role needed to blacklist, whitelist, immunize, or give additional turns to a user
 * role - numeric ID of role needed to boomerize posts (if not set, available to any user with command permission)
 * target_id - the Discord numeric user ID for the target user in automatic mode.
 Ignored in manual mode.
 * turns - the number of times a user can manually invoke mcum per 24-hour period (period defined per user, so every user must wait 24 hours from the first time they invoke mcum within a cycle once using up all turns).
 Ignored if automatic-only mode is on.
 If omitted or set to -1, users have infinite turns by default.